-People feel unsafe using public washrooms with air dryers, new study finds
+People feel unsafe about public washrooms with air dryers

 According to a new international study nearly eight out of 10 people surveyed in the UK feel more unsafe going to facilities with unhygienic public washrooms today than before the pandemic.